Windz-GameDev/TSPQuest/README.md

 - `--comment "<comment>"`: Add a comment or description that will be included in the dataset.
 - `--min_coord <min_coordinate>`: Specify the minimum coordinate value for the cities in the dataset.
 - `--max_coord <max_coordinate>`: Specify the maximum coordinate value for the cities in the dataset.
+- `--metric_space`: Adding this tag will guarantee the TSP generator creates a problem dataset that forms a metric space, which is required for the Christofides Algorithm.
+We do not recommend using this tag for inputs greater than 700 or if you have a weak CPU.

 ### Example